edannenberg/kubler/README.md

 * build.sh iterates over bb-dock/
 * generates build order
 * mounts each directory into a fresh bb-builder/bob container and executes build-root.sh inside bob
+* Buildconfig.sh from the mounted directory is sourced by build-root.sh
-* each build produces a package.installed file that is used by depending images as package.provided
+* package.installed file is generated which is used by depending images as package.provided
+* packages defined in Buildconfig.sh are installed at a custom root directory inside bob
 * resulting rootfs.tar is placed in mounted directory
 * build.sh then starts a docker build that uses rootfs.tar to create the final image